 The only downside to this change is I get to walk by many local food establishments.
 Me being sort of a foodie ensures that I will partake in the local offerings.
-The lie that I told myself is it would be alright to eat as much as I wanted because I was walking more and the calories would burn off.
-This action may be a contributing factor to my next problem.
+LOL.
+The lie that I tell myself that it would be alright to eat as much as I would like because I was walking more and the calories would burn off does not hold true ;-( This action may be a contributing factor to my next problem.

 The problem I was and am still having is my pants and shirts are wearing out unusually fast.
-The crotch, inner leg, outer hip area and anywhere else my pants and shirts make contact with the outside world wears out quickly.
-I explored many possibilities for this problem and have failed to remedy the problem.
+The crotch, inner leg, outer hip area, and anywhere else my pants and shirts make contact with the outside world wear out quickly.
+I explored many possibilities for the cause and have failed to remedy the problem.

-Of course, I benefited financially because I am not paying the high prices of sodas and drinks.
-I have lost weight and have enjoyed other health benefits of drinking more water and did I mention it is kind on the environment?
+Of course, I benefited financially because I am not paying the high prices for sodas and other sugary drinks.
+I have lost weight and have enjoyed other health benefits of drinking more water and did I mention it is kind to the environment?

 If I did not use the gadget in six months it was removed from the kitchen.
 Some of those items I believed I could not live without or at least would miss.
 This has proved not to be true.
 The separation was actually painless.
-This had lead to an uncluttered stress-free kitchen.
+This has led to an uncluttered stress-free kitchen.

 I love, love, love my experience with the Freegan movement last year.
 My eyes have been opened to the excessive waste the nation produced.
-I have seen food being paid for (top dollar I may add) and then thrown out and being had for free a few hours later.
+I have seen food being paid for (top dollar I may add) and then thrown out and had for free a few hours later.

 Other prepackaged foods are thrown out due to the advertised expiration date.
 You could be paying top dollar one day and getting those same items free the next day in the trash.
-I know it sounds bad but in the back of my mind, I wonder if smaller mom and pop store get some of their products this way.
+I know it sounds bad but in the back of my mind, I wonder if the smaller mom-and-pop store is getting some of their products this way.
 Hummmmm!